Adam-/anope-github/readme.txt

       c) Installation of the JSONcpp library from a .tar.gz
    4. Configuring Anope to use this module
    5. Configuring Apache to hide the secret services IP
-   6. Configuring Your GitHub project to send the data to anope
+   6. Configuring your GitHub project to send the data to anope

 1. Introduction